-Jack is currently a Director of the Associated Industries of Massachusetts, Aviant Hospice, Chase Corporation, and Loci Controls.
-Jack has been an active director of a total of 20 boards including being a long term Chairman of the MIT Enterprise Forum, and Common Angels, one of the largest angel group funds in the U.S. Jack left the boards of Beacon Hospice, Hybricon Corporation, and Brainshark, when those companies were sold in highly successful transactions.
+Jack is currently a Director of the Associated Industries of Massachusetts, Aviant Hospice, and Loci Controls.
+Jack has been an active director of 20 boards including a Chairman of the MIT Enterprise Forum, and Common Angels, one of the largest angel groups.
+Jack left the boards of Beacon Hospice, Hybricon Corporation, Brainshark, and Chase Corporation sold in highly successful transactions.

 Jack was named to Mass High Tech's All-Star Team.
-He has been quoted in The Wall Street Journal, The Boston Globe, The Boston Herald and has published numerous articles and editorials in The Boston Business Journal and Mass High Tech.
-He has been a frequent speaker at numerous business organizations including the MIT Enterprise Forum, the Association for Corporate Growth, the Small Business Association of New England, Harvard Business School, and numerous corporate sales meetings.
+He has been quoted in The Wall Street Journal, The Boston Globe, The Boston Herald and has published numerous articles and editorials in The Boston Business Journal.
+He has been a frequent speaker at business organizations including the MIT Enterprise Forum, the Association for Corporate Growth, the Small Business Association of New England, The Associated Industries of Massachusetts, The Harvard Business School, Financial Executives International, the annual Advanced Drug Development Conferences, and a myriad of corporate meetings.

 Jack is a Professor of the Practice at the Derby Center of Entrepreneurship@Tufts where he teaches two courses-"Entrepreneurial Marketing" and "The Science of Sales."
-Previously, he was the Director of the Center, which is the largest minor on campus teaching over 1,000 students a year in the fundamentals of entrepreneurship and what it takes to create an entrepreneurial mindset in any business or social enterprise.
+Previously, he was the Director of the Center, which is the largest minor on campus teaching over 1,100 students a year in the fundamentals of entrepreneurship and what it takes to create an entrepreneurial mindset in any business or social enterprise.
 Jack stepped down as its Director in January 2020 due to family health issues and continues to teach marketing and sales at the Center.
 In 2021, Jack and his wife, Jan provided a \$10 million gift to endow the Derby Entrepreneurship Center.
 Jack is also a Lecturer at MIT where, for the past 21 years he has taught classes in business planning and marketing for undergraduate and graduate students in the Mechanical Engineering Department.